Battery Chargers

 As a Ni-Cad battery nears end of charge the voltage rises faster

-it did for most of the charge then peaks (the slope is zero) then
+that it did for most of the charge then peaks (the slope is zero)

-off with increasing negative slope.
-By looking for the
+then falls off with increasing negative slope.
+By looking

-slope the charge can be terminated very close to the 100% of
+for the negative slope the charge can be terminated very close to

-point.
-This does not work for a C/10 charge but need some
+the 100% of charge point.
+This does not work for a C/10

 A similar effect is present on Ni-MH cells but the size of the

-much smaller.
-So a charger made for Ni-Cads that uses -dV/dt
+peak is much smaller.
+So a charger made for Ni-Cads that

-termination will not properly detect end of charge on a Ni-MH
+uses -dV/dt termination will not properly detect end of charge on

 As of Dec 2007 both Sanyo and Duracell (the only ones I've checked

-recently) do not recomend -dV/dt as a charge termination method
+recently) do not recommend -dV/dt as a charge termination method

 Zero Slope